Join the rewards club for food lovers and unlock rewards

 Ginza, St. James’s

-Pull up a pew at the marble topped sushi bar at Ginza St. James’s and you’ll be richly rewarded via some of the absolute best sushi in London.
-Go a la carte to pick and mix your own rolls (choices include the Ginza maki which combines tuna, salmon, yellowtail futomaki, smoked mouli, yuzu tobiko, shiso, cucumber, and avocado; or the luxurious aburi wagyu maki which stuffs wagyu beef into the centre of a tight little pinwheel).
+What: Pull up a pew at the marble topped sushi bar at Ginza St. James’s and you’ll be richly rewarded with some of the absolute best sushi in London.
+Go a la carte to pick and mix your own rolls (choices include the Ginza maki which combines tuna, salmon, yellowtail futomaki, smoked mouli, yuzu tobiko, shiso, cucumber, and avocado, or the luxurious aburi wagyu maki which stuffs wagyu beef into the centre of a tight little pinwheel).
 If you prefer to leave things to the experts, there are also fantastically curated platters of both sushi and sashimi on offer.

 Where: 15 Bury Street, SW1Y 6AL